Snshadow/go1.21-over-win7/README.md

 ## Make golang 1.21 or later run in Windows 7!
 ![Windows 7 run sample](https://i.imgur.com/3Q7S5Q7.png)

-- This project seeks to run golang 1.21 or later on Windows 7(which was dropped its support in golang 1.21), in a need of using golang compiled programs in Windows 7(in production envionments).
+- This repository seeks to run golang 1.21 or later on Windows 7(which was dropped its support in golang 1.21), in a need of using golang compiled programs in Windows 7(in production environments).

 __Tested using go1.22.5__ with test cases in src/cmd/internal/testdir in official golang repository.